annacobb412/Personal-Website/content/_index.md

 ---
 title: "Hello there."
 subtitle: ""
-description: "You have reached the website of Anna Cobb! <br> I have three primary goals for this website:<br> 1) to act as my own custom-designed online portfolio (it is nice having some creative control every once in a while) <br> 2) to enlighten those who are interested in knowing more about me <br> 3) to inform those who are interested in learning more about or doing the things I have done (a limited but growing list)."
+description: "You have reached the website of Anna Cobb! <br> I made this website to serve three purposes:<br> 1) to act as my own custom-designed online portfolio (it is nice having some creative control every once in a while). <br> 2) to enlighten those who are interested in knowing more about me. <br> 3) to inform those who are interested in learning more about or doing the things I have done (a limited but growing list)."
 images:
   - img/Anna-mountains.jpeg
 image_left: true